DarioDML/InventoryManagementAPI/README.md

     ```bash
     cp .env.example .env
     ```
-    - Update `.env` with your database credentials.
+    - Update `.env` with your `MONGO_URI`.

 4.  **Database Setup:**
-    - Import the schema from `database/schema.sql` (to be created) into your MySQL database.
+    - No manual schema creation needed usually with MongoDB, but collections will be created automatically.
+    - Ensure your MongoDB Connection String is valid in `.env`.

 5.  **Run the server:**
     - Development mode: